dashygo097/Vopts/README.md

 # Vopts
-A lib impled in chisel/scala for generating (system)Verilog of some operators and modules for personal usage. (still under dev) <br>
+A lib impled in chisel/scala for generating (system)Verilog of some operators and modules for my learning projects. (still under dev) <br>

 NOTE: THIS PROJECT IS ONLY FOR MY PERSONAL USAGE.